vincentmoel/vincentmoel/README.md

 <h3 align="center">Hi there, I'm Vincent 👋</h3>
 <br>
 <p align="center">
-✨ A passionate 21-year-old Informatics Engineering student at Dian Nuswantoro University.
-My world revolves around everything computer-related, from exploring the latest technologies to diving deep into the realm of programming.
-Specifically, I find myself captivated by the art of Backend Web Programming, where I unleash my creativity to craft robust and efficient solutions.
-Join me on this exciting journey as we shape the digital landscape together!
-Let's connect and create something extraordinary. ✨
+Hello!
+I'm Vincent👋, a 22-year-old student studying Informatics Engineering at Dian Nuswantoro University.
+My true passion lies in the realm of web development, particularly in the art of Backend Web Development.
+Through coding and problem-solving, I enjoy creating robust and efficient web solutions that bring ideas to life.
 </p>

 <br>